MicrosoftDocs/customer-voice/cv-docs/gdpr.md

 ### Where is the data stored for Dynamics 365 Customer Voice?

 Dynamics 365 Customer Voice has two data stores, the primary data store is on servers in the United States, with the exception of data for European-based tenants.
 The data for European-based tenants is stored on servers in Europe.
 The secondary data store is in the respective Microsoft Dataverse environment location.
-For more details on Dataverse, see [Resources to manage GDPR Compliance](https://docs.microsoft.com/power-platform/admin/wp-compliance-data-privacy#resources-to-manage-gdpr-compliance).
+For more information about Dataverse, see [Resources to manage GDPR Compliance](https://docs.microsoft.com/power-platform/admin/wp-compliance-data-privacy#resources-to-manage-gdpr-compliance).

 ### How do I restrict access to Dynamics 365 Customer Voice?

 Microsoft 365 administrators can turn off Dynamics 365 Customer Voice USL for users by going to the **User Management** tab in Microsoft 365 Admin Center.
-See [Disable Dynamics 365 Customer Voice for a user](purchase.md#disable-dynamics-365-customer-voice-for-a-user) for Dynamics 365 subscription and [Disable Dynamics 365 Customer Voice for a user](purchase.md#disable-dynamics-365-customer-voice-for-a-user-1) for standalone Dynamics 365 Customer Voice subscription for more details.
+For more information about disabling Dynamics 365 Customer Voice for a user with enterprise licenses, see [Disable Dynamics 365 Customer Voice for a user with enterprise licenses](purchase.md#disable-dynamics-365-customer-voice-for-a-user).
+For more information about disabling Dynamics 365 Customer Voice for a user without enterprise licenses [Disable Dynamics 365 Customer Voice for a user without enterprise licenses](purchase.md#disable-dynamics-365-customer-voice-for-a-user-1).

 ### The original owner of a survey is no longer with the organization and/or their Dynamics 365 Customer Voice license has been removed.
 What happens to the data that is associated with the surveys they created?